 We have examined the market for the upcoming fall and winter, and tested most of these brands ourselves in both running as well as cycling.
 We think these are the thermal running tights that are worth considering and that would make for a good long-term investment.

-2XU Thermal Compression Tights. $120 – $130.
+2XU Thermal Compression Tights. $$$$ Find Here.
 2XU is a trusted maker of all thing compression, and they have built a thermal compression tight that is high-quality and comfortable.
 The make an excellent base layer, and are also intended for Nordic skiing.
 We find that they are a good single layer if used above 30 degrees, and make an excellent base layer below that.
 The lycra blend that is used in much of 2XU’s gear adds a spray-on thermal layer for the colder-weather tights.
 Note that 2XU typically fits quite snug, so when in doubt err on the larger size.

-Garneau Ridge Tights. $80 – $90.
+Garneau Oslo Tights. $$ Find Here.
 The Louis Garneau (LG) brand has long been known for its cycling wear, and these are probably cycling tights at the core.
 However, we have been known to buy excellent LG cycling tights and use them for a wide range of uses, including running, being very pleased with the result.
 They are moisture-wicking, warm, and use a 10-panel design to help provide compression where you need it and range of motion where it matters.
 LG also does a great job of making their products a bit more wind-resistant, given that so many use the gear for cycling.
-At $89, we actually think these tights are a nice bargain on the market, and the typical cold weather runner will be happy with them.
+The price is a little lower than it used to be, because LG appears to be phasing these out — so we actually think these tights are a nice bargain on the market, and the typical cold weather runner will be happy with them.

-Nike Therma Tights. $70 – $80.
-Like many of the options on the market today, Nike relies on a Poly / Elastane blend to make a good all-around running tight for colder conditions.
+Nike Therma Tights. $$ Find Here.
+Unlike most of the others on this list, there are more “pants” than tights, if you prefer a looser fit.
+We like the firmness of tights, but some are more used to the good old-fashioned sweat pants feel.
 Nike is a trusted maker of all things running, and we like the tights for the money.
 If pressed, we might choose one of the makers who specializes in colder weather gear, but that is not to take anything away from these tights that use Dri-Fit fabric and are easy to take care of.
-Note that they are tight at first, but will become comfortable with a little wear.
+Note that they are stiff at first, but will become comfortable with a little wear.

 Don’t skimp on your thermal running tights.
 If you live anywhere where you will find yourself on runs in temps below 50 degrees, having a good pair of thermal tights is a must.
 While you are at it, check out our updated pieces on running jackets and running gloves, so you can be all set for the winter running season.